ronellsicat/DxR/README.md

 ### DxR Toolkit for Fast Authoring of Immersive Visualizations
 DxR is a [Unity](https://unity3d.com/unity) package that makes it easy to create interactive data-driven graphics in augmented reality (AR) and virtual reality (VR) environments, i.e., immersive visualizations.
 Inspired by [Vega-Lite](https://vega.github.io/vega-lite/), DxR uses a concise declarative JSON specification to rapidly generate immersive visualizations.

-For example, below, given a concise specification (left), DxR generates an interactive 3D scatterplot (right) in Unity.
+For example, below, given a concise specification (left) from the user, DxR generates an interactive 3D scatterplot (right) in Unity.

 <img src="docs/assets/img/example_template3D.png">